People living in poverty are the experts – film-makers and editors need to listen to them when making programmes, say

-Where a child lives in the UK, the number of children in their family and their parents work status all effect the likelihood that they will be in poverty.
+Where a child lives in the UK, the number of children in their family and their parents work status all affect the likelihood that they will be in poverty.

 For years, pensioner poverty decreased across the UK, but now those that are single, have non-white ethnicity or have a landlord, are seeing increases

 It's just not right that so many working families are being pulled into poverty.
 How is Universal Credit a chance to release families from the grip of poverty?
 We look at creating an anti-poverty childcare system, special educational needs, and poverty and children's relationships.